benvacha/mrkdwn/README.md

 ### Unordered List
-Unordered lists must be denoted using `-`, `*` and `+` will not be translated to unordered lists.
-Multiple line list items will be translated into paragraphs. `--` can be used to signify the end of a list to prevent translation errors.
+* Unordered lists must use `-`; `*` and `+` will not be markuped to unordered lists.
+* Multiple line list items will be translated into paragraphs.
+* `--` can be used to signify the end of a list to prevent translation errors.
+* Two or more blank lines between list items will be markuped as two seperate lists.

 ##### mrkdwn
 ```
 - Item